aksHITa47/amfoss-tasks/Introspection/Readme.md

 ### What is your plan for the next 6 months?

-Well, study for a good CGPA.
+Study for a good CGPA.
 Polish my coding skills and delve more into the world of open source community.

 ### How would you contribute back to the club?